AtulSisodiya/AdMyBRAND-Dashboard/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-##  AI Collaboration
+## 🤖 AI Collaboration

-This entire project was built through a conversational development process with **Google's Gemini AI Pro 2.5** and using Cursor.
+This entire project was built through a conversational development process with **Google's Gemini AI Pro 2.5** and using **Cursor**.
 The process involved step-by-step guidance, complete component generation, feature implementation, and iterative debugging to arrive at the final, polished product.

 ---